JulsSal99/Procedural-Dialog-Generation/README.md

 max = 1.2

-[sounds]
+[burst]
 # This float value goes from 0 to 1.
-If 1, uses all sounds, if 0, none
+If 1, uses all burst, if 0, none
-s_quantity = 1
+b_quantity = 1

 # minimum distance between the start of one sound and another.
-This DOES not consider answers, only sounds (in seconds)
+This DOES not consider answers, only burst (in seconds)
-min_s_distance = 5
+min_b_distance = 5

-# redundancy before and after to avoid overlap sounds from the same participant (in seconds)
+# redundancy before and after to avoid overlap burst from the same participant (in seconds)
 cut_redundancy = 1.5

 # you can also specify how loud a sound should be if you want to